hmatyschok/ng_tap/README.md

   (c) Realtek is a trademark of Realtek Semiconductor Corp.

   (d) Marvell Yukon is a trademark of Marvell Technology Group Ltd.

+  (e) NetXtreme and NetLink are trademarks of Broadcom of Corp.

-  (e) Don't use this software on production systems!
+  (f) Don't use this software on production systems!

 Additional information about contacting
 ---------------------------------------